 The qualitative data for the second research question (Q2) were collected immediately after the VR-based instruction through seven semi-structured interviews.
 The responses to the first three questions revealed that participants had a positive perception of using Sites in VR in their writing classes.
 They found it enjoyable and beneficial for writing performance, motivation, and idea organization.
 The findings suggest that VR can enhance active engagement and facilitate learning during writing tasks.
-This positive attitude toward VR aligns with prior research indicating favorable student perceptions of VR tools in educational contexts (Ebadijalal & Yousofi, 2022; Chen et al., 2020; Huang et al., 2016).
-Specifically, 70% of participants mentioned that Sites in VR was motivating and interesting, which supports previous studies showing VR's ability to improve learner motivation (Ewert et al., 2013; Huang et al., 2023).
+This positive attitude toward VR aligns with prior research indicating that students have favorable perceptions of VR tools in educational contexts (Ebadijalal & Yousofi, 2022; Chen et al., 2020; Huang et al., 2016).
+Specifically, 70% of participants mentioned that Sites in VR were motivating and enjoyable, which supports previous studies showing VR's ability to improve learner motivation (Ewert et al., 2013; Huang et al., 2023).

 Incorporating VR in writing tasks provides a contextualized and interactive learning experience, leading to better learning outcomes (Chien et al., 2020; Gruber & Kaplan-Rakowski, 2023).
 The immersive and engaging nature of VR also promotes active learning, making it distinct from traditional, passive learning environments (Allcoat & von Mühlenen, 2018; Hu-Au & Lee, 2017; Qiu et al., 2023).
-While this study further supports the literature, demonstrating that VR enhances motivation, engagement, and enjoyment in educational settings, it is in contrast with Rojas-Alfaro (2024) which found that although students valued the VR library tour, they expressed a need for greater flexibility and noted that technical difficulties negatively impacted their experience.
+While this study further supports the existing literature, demonstrating that VR enhances motivation, engagement, and enjoyment in educational settings, it contrasts with Rojas-Alfaro (2024), which found that although students valued the VR library tour, they expressed a need for greater flexibility and noted that technical difficulties negatively impacted their experience.

 The fourth question explored the advantages and disadvantages of using Sites in VR.
-While 40% of participants expressed appreciation for the opportunity to virtually visit inaccessible places and expand their knowledge, 20% noted limitations in content variety, which could lead to boredom or demotivation.
+While 40% of participants expressed appreciation for the opportunity to visit inaccessible places and expand their knowledge virtually, 20% noted limitations in content variety, which could lead to boredom or demotivation.
 This finding is consistent with prior studies, where students expressed a desire for richer content, such as cultural or culinary topics (Huang et al., 2023).
-Furthermore, Kavanagh (2017) reported similar issues, with 17.1% of studies noting VR's limited effectiveness.
+Furthermore, Kavanagh (2017) reported similar issues, with 17.1% of studies noting the limited effectiveness of VR.
 Such limitations highlight the importance of diversifying VR content to maintain engagement and maximize its educational impact.

-In response to the fifth question, all participants agreed that Sites in VR was useful for vocabulary learning, which contributed to their writing performance.
+In response to the fifth question, all participants agreed that Sites in VR were helpful in vocabulary learning, which contributed to their writing performance.
 Half of the participants specifically noted that the application helped them learn new vocabulary and apply correct grammatical structures in their writing.
-This aligns with the findings of Tai et al. (2022), who demonstrated that VR tools like Mondly VR enhance vocabulary acquisition, and Wang et al. (2017), who emphasized the role of VR in promoting language proficiency through contextual and social interaction.
+This aligns with the findings of Tai et al. (2022), who demonstrated that VR tools, such as Mondly VR, enhance vocabulary acquisition.
+Additionally, Wang et al. (2017) emphasized the role of VR in promoting language proficiency through contextual and social interaction.